Getting diagnosed

 Doctors can also use computer tools such as the Predict breast cancer tool to help them decide the best treatment for you.

-The National Institute for Health and Clinical Excellence (NICE) recommends tumour profiling tests for some people with breast cancer to help decide whether chemotherapy is needed after surgery.
-It is for people who have:
+The National Institute for Health and Clinical Excellence (NICE) recommends tumour profiling tests for some people with breast cancer.
+The test results help you and your doctors decide whether you need chemotherapy after surgery.

 Speak to your doctor if you want to find out more about tumour profiling tests.
 Some tests are not recommended by NICE and are not available on the NHS.
 These include: